 Under the PSLF program, only non-defaulted Direct Loans are eligible for forgiveness.
 These include Direct Subsidized and Unsubsidized Loans, Direct PLUS Loans for graduate or professional students, and Direct Consolidation Loans.

-Suppose a pharmacist has other federal student loans not included in these categories.
+Suppose a pharmacist has other federal student loans that are not included in these categories.
 In that case, they may be able to consolidate them into a new Direct Consolidation Loan to make them eligible.
 However, it’s important to note that only payments made on the new consolidation loan will count toward the required 120 payments.

 Income-Driven Repayment Plans and Forgiveness